fbpx

 6.2

-Institutions engaged in people-to-people cooperation may be elected to the council.
-The institutions appoint their own representatives.
+Institutions engaged in international co-operation may be elected to the council.
+The institutions elect their own representatives.
 The appointed representative must be affiliated with or employed by the institution in question.
-The institution is entitled to appoint a new representative in case of termination.
+The institution is entitled to elect a new representative in the case of termination.
 If not, the representative may serve out his or her time.

 6.3